wajidalikhan/Project/README.txt

 to create a pull request.
 ============================

-  Make sure you have properly generate SSK keys, if not please follow the link https://help.github.com/articles/generating-ssh-keys/
+  Make sure you have properly generated the SSK keys, if not please follow the link https://help.github.com/articles/generating-ssh-keys/

   List of various topics from Github